Katrina Bateman

 Katrina Bateman (born 8 September 1992) is an Australian former representative rower.
-She is a ten time Australian national champion, winning four national titles in the single year of 2015 and rowing in successful Victorian Queen's Cup crews for six consecutive years from 2011-2016.
-She was twice a medallist at underage world championships and has won gold, silver & bronze medals at World Rowing Cups between 2013 and 2019.
+She is a ten-time Australian national champion, winning four national titles in the single year of 2015 and rowing in successful Victorian Queen's Cup crews for six consecutive years from 2011-2016.
+She was twice a medallist at underage world championships and has won gold, silver and bronze medals at World Rowing Cups between 2013 and 2019.

 Club and state rowing

 Bateman's senior club rowing has been from the Mercantile Rowing Club in Melbourne.
 She is the older sister of Amanda Bateman who is also an elite rower who has competed for Mercantile, her state of Victoria and Australia.

 Her state representative debut for Victoria came in 2011 in the senior women's eight which contested and won the Queen's Cup at the Interstate Regatta.

 She made six consecutive Queen's Cup appearances for Victoria in 2012, 2013, 2014, 2015, 2016 and all of those crews were victorious.

-Bateman raced in Mercantile colours contesting the open women's coxed eight event at the 2011 Australian Rowing Championships.
-In 2013, 2014 and 2015 she contested the open women's coxed pair title at the Australian Rowing Championships, winning that title in 2015.
-She won the open women's coxed eight national championship in a composite Australian selection crew in 2014 and in a Mercantile crew in 2015.
-In 2015 she rounded out all three open women's sweep oar titles, also winning the open women's coxless four championship in a Mercantile crew.
+Bateman raced in Mercantile colours contesting the women's eight event at the 2011 Australian Rowing Championships.
+In 2013, 2014 and 2015 she contested the women's coxed pair title at the Australian Rowing Championships, winning that title in 2015.
+She won the women's eight national championship in a composite Australian selection crew in 2014 and in a Mercantile crew in 2015.
+In 2015 she rounded out all three women's sweep oar titles, also winning the women's coxless four championship in a Mercantile crew.

-In 2019 Bateman returned to the elite level, racing at the Australian Rowing Championships in Mercantile colours in the single scull and in a quad scull for those open national titles.
+In 2019 Bateman returned to the elite level, racing at the Australian Rowing Championships in Mercantile colours in the single scull and in a quad scull for those national titles.
 In 2021 she returned to the Victorian senior women's eight for the Interstate Regatta and won her seventh Queen's Cup.